ym001/distancia/docs/CustomDistanceFunction.rst

 Academic Reference
 ------------------

 Custom distance functions are often used in specialized fields where standard metrics are inadequate.
-For example, in the work by
-*Grauman, K., & Darrell, T. (2005)* titled "The Pyramid Match Kernel: Discriminative Classification with Sets of Image Features," a custom distance metric was devised to compare unordered sets of image features, showing the power of tailored metrics in improving classification tasks.
+For example, in the work :footcite:t:`customdistancefunction` a custom distance metric was devised to compare unordered sets of image features, showing the power of tailored metrics in improving classification tasks .

-:footcite:t:``

 .. footbibliography::